 6.2.1 After consultation with the Equal Opportunity Compliance Coordinator, or designee, a complainant may decide to resolve a complaint informally.
 The goal of the informal resolution process is to rectify the problem.
 The informal resolution process is voluntary.
-This process involves having a member of the Informal Resolution Network (a link to the current list of members is set forth in Section 5.6 below)facilitator help to resolve the issues between the complainant and the respondent.
-The informal resolution process willmay not be used in certain instances; including, but not limited to quid pro quo sexual harassment, gender violence cases and, instances in which a complaint has been filed previously against the respondent.
+This process involves having a facilitator help to resolve the issues between the complainant and the respondent.
+The informal resolution process may not be used in certain instances including, but not limited to, instances in which a complaint has been filed previously against the respondent.
 In these instances, please refer to Formal Resolution in Section 6.3 below.

-5\\\6.2.2.
+6.2.2.
 The informal resolution process will commence, absent extenuating or unforeseen circumstances, within ten (10) calendar days of the receipt of a complainant's request for informal resolution.
 The informal process may result in solutions such as asking the respondent to modify or stop the behavior, separating the complainant and respondent, or reaching a mutually acceptable agreement.
 However, this informal resolution will not result in formal disciplinary action against the respondent without a formal process as outlined under Section 6.3.
-For information regarding the confidentiality of the informal resolution process, see Section $\frac{1013}{1000}$ of this Policy.
+For information regarding the confidentiality of the informal resolution process, see Section 13 of this Policy.

-&lt;sup>25 To the extent that there may be concern that an incident of harassment or discrimination as reported involves criminal conduct, the Equal Opportunity Compliance Coordinator will refer the matter to the Lehigh University Police Department.
+24 To the extent that there may be concern that an incident of harassment or discrimination as reported involves criminal conduct, the Equal Opportunity Compliance Coordinator will refer the matter to the Lehigh University Police Department.

-- 5\\\\6.2.3.
-As required under Sections 4.2.1 and 4.2.2, reports of incidents of harassment, (including sexual harassment), discrimination, or other prohibited conduct received by any member of the Informal Resolution Networkindividual required to report pursuant to these sections should immediately be sent to the Equal Opportunity Compliance Coordinator.
-Any Any facilitator Informal Resolution Network member who participates in an informal resolution must also report the resolution of the case to the Equal Opportunity Compliance Coordinator who will keep a record of these reports.
-No record of cases that are successfully resolved through informal resolution will be placed in the complainant's or the respondent's personnel or student file. - 5 6.2.4.
-If the informal resolution is unsuccessful, or if the complainant is dissatisfied with the informal process, he or shethe complainant may proceed with a formal complaint as outlined in Section 6.3.
-The complainant may terminate the informal resolution process at any time and proceed with athe formal complaintresolution process as outlined in Section 6.3. - 5 6.2.5.
+6.2.3.
+As required under Sections 4.2.1 and 4.2.2, reports of incidents of harassment (including sexual harassment), discrimination, or other prohibited conduct received by any individual required to report pursuant to these sections should immediately be sent to the Equal Opportunity Compliance Coordinator.
+Any facilitator who participates in an informal resolution must also report the resolution of the case to the Equal Opportunity Compliance Coordinator who will keep a record of these reports.
+No record of cases that are successfully resolved through informal resolution will be placed in the complainant's or the respondent's personnel or student file.

+6.2.4.
+If the informal resolution is unsuccessful, or if the complainant is dissatisfied with the informal process, the complainant may proceed with a complaint as outlined in Section 6.3.
+The complainant may terminate the informal resolution process at any time and proceed with the formal resolution process as outlined in Section 6.3.

+6.2.5.
 The informal resolution process, absent extenuating or unforeseen circumstances, will be completed within sixty (60) calendar days.
 The parties will be advised of any material delays in the process.